 3.1 Results

 3.1.1.
-Fungal identification on ieeds from both origins analyzed
+Fungal identification on seeds from both origins analyzed

 Fusarium, Colletotrichum, Curvularia, Alternaria, Aspergillus, Didymella, Epicoccum, Melanospora, Spirodactylon, Rhizopus, and Stachybotrys (Figure 1).
 Prior to disinfection, the farmer-saved seeds from the various crops exhibited high levels of fungal contamination, predominantly caused by Fusarium spp. along with species specific to each crop.
 Tomato seeds were infected exclusively by Fusarium spp.
 (24%), which remained the dominant fungus even after disinfection, despite the emergence of Colletotrichum spp. and Curvularia spp.
 In chili seeds, Fusarium spp.
 (21%) predominated before disinfection, followed by Epicoccum spp.
 (4%), with only Fusarium spp.
 (6%) and Melanospora spp.
 (12%) persisting after disinfection.
 Pepper seeds showed a high incidence of Fusarium spp.
 (41%) and a minor presence of Aspergillus flavus (2.5%) before disinfection.
 After treatment, Fusarium spp.
 (6.5%) and Spirodactylon spp.
 (20%) were the predominant fungi.
 Finally, eggplant seeds were primarily contaminated by Aspergillus niger (14.5%) and Fusarium spp.
 (12.5%), but post-disinfection, the contamination levels dropped to 2.87% for Fusarium spp. and 3.5% for Spirodactylon spp.
-These findings demonstrate that disinfection significantly reduces both the fungal diversity and infestation levels, although Fusarium spp. remains the most prevalent species.
+These findings demonstrate that disinfection process significantly reduces fungal diversity as well as the infestation levels, although Fusarium spp. remains the most prevalent species.